uwidcit/flaskmvc/readme.md

 **Note** heroku provides a default variable "DATABASE_URL" for heorku postgres.
 If you want the app to use this database you must copy the value to the variable "SQLALCHEMY_DATABASE_URL" and change the protocl to "postgresql://" for sql alchemmy.

-# Manage.py Commands
+# Flask Commands

-Manage.py is a utility script for performing various tasks related to the project.
+wsgi.py is a utility script for performing various tasks related to the project.
 You can use it to import and test any code in the project.
 You just need create a manager command function, for example:

 ```
-# inside manage.py
+# inside wsgi.py

-@manager.command
+@app.cli.command("create-user")
+@click.argument("username")
+@click.argument("password")
-def hello():
+def create_user_command(username, password):
-    print('hello')

-...
+    create_user(username, password)
+    print(f'{username} created!')

 ```

-Then execute the command by calling the funciton name as a parameter to the script
+Then execute the command invoking with flask cli with command name and the relevant parameters

 ```
-$ python3 manage.py hello
+$ flask create-user bob bobpass
 ```